Skip to content

 • First, become educated from places like the International Misophonia Research Network about what is and is not known about misophonia.

-• Second, be validating and compassionate.
+• Be validating and compassionate.
 Living with misophonia can feel like there is a grizzly bear that suddenly appears next to you.
 The body can go into a rapid state of flight or fight, and it can feel overwhelming and uncontrollable.

-• Third, when a loved one is worried about being triggered or is triggered, encourage communication so that you can understand what is happening and how to be kind and helpful.
+• When a loved one is worried about being triggered or is triggered, encourage communication so that you can understand what is happening and how to be kind and helpful.

 Misophonia can result in frustrating consequences for you or your loved ones.
 Fortunately, you don’t have to suffer in silence.
 Treatment is available.
 What you’re experiencing right now can be challenging, but it’s highly treatable.
 Therapy and specialized support can help make a meaningful difference in your life.